OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README-ADMIN.md

 **Notes:**

-- Contract-specific roles are managed by governor
+- Contract-specific roles are managed by governor (requires `GOVERNOR_ROLE`)
 - Use `grantContractSpecificRole` / `revokeContractSpecificRole` methods to manage roles (see sections below)
 - The same method works for all contract-specific roles by changing the `role` parameter
+- See [Roles Overview](#roles-overview) for details on each role's permissions

 ### Grant Contract-Specific Role to Address

 Grant a contract-specific role to an address for a vault (fleet contract).
 This allows the address to perform role-specific operations on that contract.

-Common use cases:

-- `WHITELISTED_ROLE`: Allows deposits and withdrawals on a whitelisted fleet
-- `KEEPER_ROLE`: Allows keeper operations like rebalancing for a specific fleet
-- `CURATOR_ROLE`: Allows curator operations for a specific fleet
+See [Roles Overview](#roles-overview) for detailed descriptions of each role and their use cases.

 **Required Role:** The executing address must have the general `GOVERNOR_ROLE` to grant roles to other addresses.